 Construction sites are dangerous places to be, both in terms of work and for passers-by.
 Often times there’s not enough room kept for a safe perimeter, and a minor errors by the crew can result in serious accidents and major injuries to people walking through.
-Accidents related to construction sites can be devastating both to the victims and their families, resulting in debilitating injuries and even death.
+Accidents related to construction sites can be devastating both to injured person and their family, resulting in debilitating injuries and even death.

 Types of Construction Accidents

 There are a broad range of accidents that can happen on or around construction sites.
 From slips and falls to falling debris, the smallest mistake made by a construction worker can cause major injuries.
 Unfortunately, with so many opportunities, these accidents are all too common.
 Some of the most common involve:

 Pedestrians have to be kept at a safe distance from construction to protect them from the dangers of the site.
 If the barriers aren’t sufficient to keep people out, tragedy can result.

 The law also requires that construction sites be well marked with signage warning anyone who comes near of the dangers; without such signs, the company can be held liable for damages suffered.

 If equipment isn’t properly inspected, secured and maintained, it can malfunction to the detriment of anyone nearby.
 From cranes to hooks to heavy loaders, vehicles and machinery pose a major danger to both workers and those who just pass by.

 Falling tools are one of the most common causes of injuries on construction sites.
 A worker is up high and a hammer slips out of their hand, or they bump a drill, causing it to fall.

 Damages for Getting Hurt on a Construction Site